 A survey of major American, British, and/or other Anglophone writers of short and long fiction from the twentieth and twenty-first centuries.
-Prerequisite: ENG 201or permission of instructor.

 ENG 380 Literature on Film (3)

 The study of important examples of literature adapted to the medium of film.